-For some roles, the organisation is obliged to seek information about criminal convictions and offences.
-Where the organisation seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.
+For most roles, the College is obliged to seek information about criminal convictions and offences.
+Where the College seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to employment.

-The organisation will not use your data for any purpose other than the recruitment exercise for which you have applied.
+The College will not use your data for any purpose other than the recruitment exercise for which you have applied.